harikvpy/windesktop-template/README.md

 * Change project `helloworld` to something else.
 * Change `ProductCode` & `UpgradeCode` GUIDs in `Product.wxs`.
 * Change `UpgradeCode` in `Bundle.wxs`.

+# References
+* VC Redist Bootstrapper is a direct copy of the gist [here](https://gist.github.com/nathancorvussolis/6852ba282647aeb0c5c00e742e28eb48).
+This has some bugs, when detecting VersionNT & VersionNT64, which have been addressed in the scripts here.